 Lemberg Law is a consumer law firm helping victims of collection harassment and abuse.
 We are ranked A+ by the BBB.
 We’ve helped more than 15,000 consumers stop harassment and recover money from debt collectors.
 Harassed?
 Abused?
 Misled by a collector?
 Call our Helpline today!
 There is no charge unless we win.

 How many complaints are there against Mercantile Adjustment Bureau – MAB?

 The BBB has closed 42 consumer complaints against Mercantile Adjustment Bureau in the past three years, with 13 closed in the past 12 months.
 Almost all of these complaints allege problems with billing and collections.
 Since April 2015, the Consumer Financial Protection Bureau (CFPB) has closed 39 complaints against MAB.
 Justia lists at least 18 cases of civil litigation identifying Mercantile Adjustment Bureau as the defendant.

-It is illegal for a debt collector to threaten to sue you or garnish your wages.
+It is illegal for a debt collector to make empty threats to sue you or garnish your wages.
 It is also unlikely Mercantile would sue you for a debt you may not owe or they cannot validate.
 However, debt collection agencies are known to have summoned debtors to court and garnish wages after a default judgement.
 Contacting an attorney BEFORE this could possibly happen would be a smart move.
 We’ve helped thousands of consumers fight back against unscrupulous debt collection harassers.
 Find out if we can help you too today!